pirmd/app2go/README.md

     * run Mozilla addon-sdk with firefox portable (access to python, tweak PATH, portable version of Firefox which allow to path a user defined profile name)
-    * don't force to run a tray menu to access common features
-    * debug my apps with a verbose logging to the console
+    * debug my apps2go with a verbose logging to the console

 # API
 Available functions from the framework are: